| Name | Date | Time | Location | |

 Participants who successfully complete this course will be issued with a Certificate of Attendance.

-1. MAQT Pre-Reading Questionnaire Assessment
+- MAQT Pre-Reading Questionnaire Assessment

 Upon enrolling, all participants will be automatically enrolled in the MAQT Pre-Reading Questionnaire.
-Completion of this assessment with correct responses is mandatory and must be achieve prior to attending the training.
+Completion of this assessment with correct responses is mandatory and must be achieved prior to attending the training.
 This ensures that you have a solid understanding of the foundational concepts required for the training.

-2. Language, Literacy, Numeracy and Digital (LLND)
+- Language, Literacy, Numeracy and Digital (LLND)

 Participants will also be required to complete a Language, Literacy, Numeracy and Digital (LLND) assessment before the course begins.
 This assessment ensures that you have the necessary foundational skills to successfully engage with the course content.

-3. Pre-Reading Materials
+- Pre-Reading Materials

 Please note: Failure to complete any of the above requirements may affect your eligibility to participate in the course.
 Ensure that all prerequisites are met before the course begins to guarantee a smooth and successful learning experience.

-Student Type | Price |
+| Student Type | Price |

-Member | $1,975.50 |
+| Member | $1,975.50 |

-Non-Member | $2,195.00 |
+| Non-Member | $2,195.00 |